mrismanaziz/Reforestation/README.md

-## Where was the Declaration of Independence signed?

-At the bottom!
+## I can't take my dog to the pond anymore because the ducks keep attacking him.
+That's what I get for buying a pure bread dog.